AndersDeath/diary2/000-current.md

 I supposed to be on Mercury meeting today but I skipped it due to tierness.
 The weather is fine, but I am not fine =) Three days in the office are too much for me.
 I also need to be there two days more.
 Also I filally got that we are flying to Milan in friday afternoon, not evening like I thought.
 It was stupid =).
 So, I prepared a list of things that I need to take with me to Yerevan.
 I am ready morally and physically.

-# 08 August - Mittwoch - Berlin - 685 Tag der Einwanderung - Warm Sunny
+# 08 August - Dienstag - Berlin - 685 Tag der Einwanderung - Warm Sunny